 How does Surfer SEO compare to other SEO/content tools?

-There are hundreds of SEO tools to choose from, each with their own set of features (and price points.)
+There are hundreds of SEO tools to choose from, each with its own set of features (and price points.)

 Let’s take a look at how Surfer compares to some of the most popular.